-(b) The GSA Ombudsman shall review and resolve complaints from contractors concerning all task and delivery order actions.
+(b) The GSA Task-Order and Delivery Order Ombudsman shall review and resolve complaints from contractors concerning all task and delivery order actions made by GSA.
+Complaints regarding task and delivery order actions of other agencies using GSA contract vehicles shall be directed to the ordering agency's Task-Order and Delivery-Order Ombudsman. (c) If any corrective action is needed after reviewing complaints from contractors, the GSA Task-Order and Delivery Order Ombudsman shall provide a written determination of such action to the contracting officer.

-(c) If any corrective action is needed after reviewing complaints from contractors, the GSA Ombudsman shall provide a written determination of such action to the contracting officer. (d) Contracting officers shall be notified via the contractor of any complaints submitted to the GSA Ombudsman (see clause 552.216-74).
+(d) Contracting officers shall be notified via the contractor of any complaints submitted to the GSA Task-Order and Delivery Order Ombudsman (see clause 552.216-74).